porcupine-fish/clan-feed-plugin/README.md

     message: string
 }
 ```
+The max length of the message is 500 characters.

 The websockets secret key must be configured in the payload header, on the server-side, using the key`X-WS-Key`.